 What is the best life insurance rider?

 Life insurance riders allow you to personalize your insurance coverage, so the best life insurance rider is the one that best covers your specific needs.
 For example, if you’re worried about being able to afford the cost of assisted living later in life, consider a long-term care rider.
 If you provide the only income for your family, getting a family income rider will ensure your family is taken care of financially if you pass away.

 Can family members take advantage of my life insurance riders?

 Yes, certain riders are designed to cover family members and beneficiaries, rather than the policyholder.
 Every insurance company has different terms and conditions for the riders they sell, so make sure you understand what is covered and who is covered before purchasing a rider.

 How many life insurance riders can you purchase?

-You can purchase as many life insurance riders as you want, although you probably won’t need to buy every rider your insurer sells.
-Remember that every life insurance rider you add will increase your premium.
-The more riders you have, the more coverage you have, but you’ll pay a significant amount for that added protection.
+You can purchase as many life insurance riders as you want, although you probably won’t need to buy every rider available.
+Most riders will add cost to your overall premium.
+The more riders you have, the more coverage you have, but you may pay a significant amount for that added protection.

 Can my spouse get life insurance through a rider on my policy?